William Hibbert (planter): Life and career

 By 1825, Hibbert's occupation was listed as "merchant", at W. & S. Hibbert, of 1 Billiter Court, City of London.
-Under the Slavery Abolition Act of 1833 and the later Slave Compensation Act, British slave-owners were paid compensation for the loss of slave labour.
+Under the Slavery Abolition Act 1833 and the later Slave Compensation Act 1837, British slave-owners were paid compensation for the loss of slave labour.
 The Legacies of British Slave-ownership database shows thirteen claims with which Hibbert was involved, often as a mortgage holder with other family members.
-He and his brother George were compensated for the emancipation of over 1000 slaves.
+He and his brother George were compensated for the emancipation of over 1,000 slaves.

 Hibbert lived at Crescent Grove, Clapham from 1810 until his death on 4 August 1844 and was buried in the churchyard at St Paul's Church, Clapham.